raphipod/kyanite/README.md

 ### Seriously?
 Yet another uBlue-based distro?

+You are right.
+You don't have to like it.

+If you want to know my justification for this distro, read ahead:
-No. The uBlue-Distros are way too focused on doing one thing and (mostly) way too bloated.
+The uBlue-Distros are way too focused on doing one thing and (mostly) way too bloated.
 Kyanite tries to be a general tool, a workbench with only the necessities to get you started.
-With the powerful "just"-utility, Kyanite can be a simple browsing machine, a gaming machine, or even a fully-fledged development environment.